badmrfrosty/OpenSMTPD-book/src/chapters/3000_logging_tracing_reporting_statistics.md

 It is not meant to be used regularly but rather to cope with abnormal situations and gather all of the information useful for a developer to understand what is happening.
 Tracing is exposed to users because it can also help them understand issues, but it is primarily a tool aimed at developers that's not meant to have a stable or pretty output.
-Therefore the tracing subsystems are listed in `smtpctl(8)` but not much more documented as they can vary from a release ot another based on implementation details.
+Therefore the tracing subsystems are listed in `smtpctl(8)` but not much more documented as they can vary from a release to another based on implementation details.

 An interesting feature about tracing is that it doesn't require OpenSMTPD to be built with particular options, it is a very light feature that can be enabled in production with no significant overhead.